Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

-This shouldn’t come as much of a surprise though- the Sole brand has made a name for themselves by doing this with pretty much every model they produce.
+This shouldn’t come as much of a surprise though, as the Sole brand has made a name for themselves by doing this with pretty much every model they produce.

-The E25 is special though, because it’s one of the most affordable ellipticals in their lineup.
+Even so, the E25 is special because it’s Sole’s most affordable elliptical.

 And with a heavy flywheel, long stride length, and great warranty, the E25 might just be the best elliptical you can get for around $1k.